Trial of other cops charged in Floyd’s death to be broadcast

 Minnesota court rules usually ban cameras at criminal trials unless both sides agree to them.
 Although Chauvin‘s attorney quickly welcomed the live broadcast, Minnesota Attorney General Keith Ellison argued against allowing the live broadcast because he said it could intimidate witnesses.

-But a week after the jury found Chauvin guilty, Ellison told WCCO-TV that the live broadcast “went pretty well.”
+But a week after the jury found Chauvin guilty, Ellison told WCCO-TV that the live broadcast “went pretty well” and he was grateful the judge allowed juvenile witnesses to testify off camera.

 Sign up for Daily Newsletters